Davis v. County School Board of Prince Edward County: Background

-The trials
+Trials

 On May 23, 1951, two lawyers from the NAACP, Spottswood Robinson and Oliver Hill, filed suit on behalf of 117 students against the school district to integrate the schools.
-The district was represented by T. Justin Moore, Archibald G. ("Archie") Robertson and John W. Riely of the Hunton, Williams, Gay, Powell and Gibson, a large Virginia law firm, with its primary office in Richmond (now known as Hunton & Williams).
+The district was represented by T. Justin Moore, Archibald G. ("Archie") Robertson and John W. Riely of Hunton, Williams, Gay, Powell & Gibson (now known as Hunton Andrews Kurth), a large Richmond law firm.
 J. Lindsay Almond, as Attorney General, represented the Commonwealth of Virginia.
 The first plaintiff listed was Dorothy E. Davis, a 14-year old ninth grader.
 The case was titled Dorothy E. Davis, et al. versus County School Board of Prince Edward County, Virginia.

 The students' request was unanimously rejected by a three-judge panel of the U.S. District Court.
 "We have found no hurt or harm to either race," the court ruled.
 The case was then appealed to the U.S. Supreme Court and consolidated with four other cases from other districts around the country into the famous Brown v.
 Board of Education case.
 In it, the US Supreme Court ruled that segregation in public education was, effectively, unconstitutional and illegal.

-The Aftermath
+Aftermath

 The ruling was extremely unpopular among white Virginians and a considerable number of them attempted to resist integration through every means possible, during a period known as Massive Resistance.
 Schools remained segregated for several years.
 By 1959, J. Lindsay Almond had become Governor of Virginia, and faced with continuing losses in the courts, he dismantled the system of segregated schools in that state.
 Nevertheless, the Board of Supervisors for Prince Edward County refused to appropriate any funds for the County School Board at all, effectively closing all public schools rather than integrate them.
 White students often attended "segregation academies", which were all-white private schools that were formed.
 Black students had to go to school elsewhere or forgo their education altogether.
 Prince Edward County schools remained closed for five years, from 1959 to 1964.

 In 2008, the case and the protest which led to it were memorialized on the grounds of the Virginia State Capitol in the Virginia Civil Rights Memorial.